KevinNitroG/VNULIB-Downloader/docs/README.md

 - [ ] Support more browsers _(inherited from which class?)_
 - [ ] Options to enable Multithreading, Multiprocessing
 - [ ] Update tool option using command line arguments
+- [ ] Merge PDF for book which has multiple files

 > Cần người có lòng hảo tâm contribute 🫠